European hare: Food and foraging

 The European hare is primarily herbivorous and forages for wild grasses and weeds.
 With the intensification of agriculture, it has taken to feeding on crops when preferred foods are not available.
 During the spring and summer, it feeds on soy, clover and corn poppy as well as grasses and herbs.
-During autumn and winter, it primarily chooses winter wheat, and is also attracted to piles of sugar beet and carrots provided by hunters.
-It also eats twigs, buds and the bark of shrubs and young fruit trees during winter.
-It avoids cereal crops when other more attractive foods are available, and appears to prefer high energy foodstuffs over crude dietary fiber.
-When eating twigs, it strips off the bark to access the vascular tissues which store soluble carbohydrates.
+During autumn and winter, it primarily chooses winter wheat, and is also lured by hunters with piles of sugar beet and carrots.
+It also eats woody material from shrubs and young fruit trees during winter.
+It avoids cereal crops when other more attractive foods are available, and appears to prefer high energy fats and proteins over dietary fiber.
+When eating twigs, it strips off the bark to feed on the vascular tissues for their soluble carbohydrates.
 Compared to the European rabbit, food passes through the gut more rapidly in the European hare, although digestion rates are similar.
-It is sometimes coprophagial eating its own green, faecal pellets to recover undigested proteins and vitamins.
-Two to three adult hares can eat more food than a single sheep.
+It is sometimes eats its own faeces to recover undigested proteins and vitamins.
+The consumation rate of two or three hares can equal that of a single sheep.

 European hares forage in groups.
 Group feeding is beneficial as individuals can spend more time feeding knowing that other hares are being vigilant.
 Nevertheless, the distribution of food affects these benefits.
 When food is well-spaced, all hares are able to access it.
-When food is clumped together, only dominant hares can access it.
+When food is more concentrated, only dominant hares can access it.
 In small gatherings, dominants are more successful in defending food, but as more individuals join in, they must spend more time driving off others.
 The larger the group, the less time dominant individuals have in which to eat.
 Meanwhile, the subordinates can access the food while the dominants are distracted.
-As such, when in groups, all individuals fare worse when food is clumped as opposed to when it is widely spaced.
+As such, when in groups, all individuals fare worse the more concentrated the food is.